x-ream/sqlxb/CONTRIBUTING.md

 ## Test case contribution

 Any test case would be welcomed.
 Currently, sqlxb function test cases are high priority.
-Welcome to pull test case to https://github.com/sim-wangyan/sqlxb-test-on-sqlx , <br>
+Welcome to submit PR of test case to https://github.com/sim-wangyan/sqlxb-test-on-sqlx , <br>
-or pull test case to your own project like https://github.com/xxxxx/sqlxb-test-xxxxx
+or to your own project like https://github.com/xxxxx/sqlxb-test-xxxxx

 ## Engage to help anything